touchportyl/datapacks/README.md

 # touchportyl's Datapacks
 All of the developmental versions for datapacks created by [touchportyl](https:/github.com/touchportyl) can be found here.
 The builds here are usually unfinished and are not game ready.

-There are 3 branches, each at different levels of completion.
+There are 2 main branches, each at different levels of completion.
 - master: Holds the latest release versions of everything.
 - staging: Holds the newest seemingly working version.
 Bugs should be minimal, contains unfinished features and breaking changes.
-- dev: Holds everything from bugs to unfinished features.
+New dev branches can be created from staging which holds everything from bugs to unfinished features.

 There are 5 folders sorting all my datapacks in various levels of progress.